johnsdouglass/v1/get-v1-links/README.md

 ## Usage

 ```
-get_v1_links.py [--endpoint ENDPOINT] [--token TOKEN] [--include-name] [number ...]
+get_v1_links.py [--endpoint ENDPOINT] [--token TOKEN] [--include-name] [--from-clipboard] [number ...]
 ```

-You may specify asset numbers on the command line, or if none are included, the script attempts to pull the numbers from the clipboard.
+You may specify asset numbers on the command line, in the clipboard with the `--include-clipboard` parameter, or if none are included, the script will prompt you for them.

 Other arguments are:
 * `--endpoint`: V1 endpoint, i.e., `https://[host]/[path]`.